 - feeling that something is in the eye

 Cyclosporine eye drops may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away each vial after one use.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Discard each vial after one use.

 What OTHER INFORMATION should I know?